DatavenueLiveObjects/Azure-IoT-Hub-connector-to-install-on-Azure/README.md

 * **messages synchronization** - every message which will be send from device to Live Objects will appear in IoT Hub
 * **commands synchronization** - every command from IoT Hub will be sent to the devices via Live Objects API

-One connector can handle one customer (one IoT Hub).
-If you have more than one you need to setup one instance of connector per each IoT Hub.
+One connector can handle many Iot Hubs.

-It can be only one instance of connector per IoT Hub.
-Two or more instances connected to the same IoT Hub will cause problems.
+It can be only one instance of connector per Live Objects account.
+Two or more instances connected to the same Live Objects account will cause problems.

 The software is an open source toolbox which has to be integrated into an end to end solution.
 The ordering of messages is not guaranteed to be preserved; the application uses thread pools to run its MQTT and IoT Hub adapters which may cause some messages to arrive in IoT Hub out of order in which they were kept within Live Objects’ MQTT queue.
 Live Objects platform supports load balancing between multiple MQTT subscribers.